-Finding the best wheel for Xbox Series X isn't as simple as it seems, especially since not every device is compatible with all Xbox systems, something you'll need to take into consideration if you want to play titles like Forza Horizon 5 on a next-gen console.
+Finding the best wheel for Xbox Series X isn't as simple as it seems, especially since not every device is compatible with the Xbox system, something you'll need to take into consideration if you want to play titles like Forza on a next-gen console.

 Best wheel for Xbox Series X

 - Logitech G923

 - Logitech G PRO Racing Wheel and Pedals

 - Thrustmaster TX Ferrari 458 Italia Edition

 Best sim wheel for Xbox Series X - Logitech G923

 The Logitech G923 looks to be an excellent, well-rounded package thanks to its premium racing design and next-gen TRUEFORCE feedback technology thanks to it housing one of the best wheel bases around that's designed to emulate the feeling of racing in real life as accurately as possible.